 Legislature-approved budget moves to governor’s desk

-State Rep. Mike Mueller, of Linden, today voted to support the Michigan Legislature’s state budget investing more in roads and bridges, public safety and community investment across the board – without raising taxes.
+Rep. Scott VanSingel, of Grant, today voted to support the Michigan Legislature’s state budget investing more in roads and bridges, public health and safety, and education across the board – without raising taxes.

 The Legislature’s budget also places a priority on:

 - Public health.
 Another $120 million is dedicated to protect drinking water against PFAS, lead and other contaminants.
 Funding to prevent opioid abuse and provide substance abuse treatment increases by more than $30 million.
 A statewide mental health hotline is supported by a $2 million commitment.

 - Public safety.
 Eighty-six new Michigan State Police troopers will be trained.
 Statutory revenue sharing increases by 2.3 percent to help local governments maintain essential public services including police and fire departments.

 - Economic growth.
 Investments continue and increase in programs such as Going Pro to train more workers for good-paying, high demand careers so they can support themselves and their families – continuing Michigan’s economic comeback.
 This builds upon the previously approved schools budget providing significant increases in career and technical education.
 The new budget also makes a $4 million investment in the Food & Agriculture Investment Grant program supporting innovation and job creation.

 - Another $400 million is invested in road and bridge repairs, continuing the Legislature’s commitment to improving roads without tax increases or cuts to essential services.
 Michigan’s Department of Transportation budget will top $5 billion and provide more money for road repairs than ever before.

 The K-12 education budget approved last week includes a record $15.2 billion for Michigan students, increasing the foundation allowance by more than $300 million — up to $240 more per student.
 Additional support is provided for special education, early literacy, school safety and several other programs.